In a world obsessed with AI, we must not lose sight of authentic living intelligence.

 ~ Humberto Maturana and Francisco Varela, Autopoiesis and Cognition: The Realization of the Living (1980, p.
 13)

 The core thesis of the emerging paradigm redefining the life and mind sciences (really, all sciences) is that life is intelligence.
-It is not a question of whether any given form of life "has" intelligence; this possessive framing totally misconstrues the reality.
+It is not a question of whether any given form of life "has" intelligence; this possessive framing misconstrues the reality.
 Life is intelligence.
 The diverse and eternally complex phenomena we label with the four simple squiggles of lines "life" is one in the same as the diverse and eternally complex phenomena we refer to abstractly through the longer series of squiggles "intelligence."

 And, more specifically in relation to this project, this living intelligence is fundamentally distinct from all forms of AI, machine learning, and even quantum computing (in addition to fringe projects such as trying to integrate slime molds or mycelium with computer chips and circuit boards - oh yes, people are doing this).
 There is a phenomenon/set of phenomena in the world that is uniquely deserving of the description "living intelligence," and it is not any form of AI.
 That's why it's called artificial intelligence; it's not real intelligence.